 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Base Breaker: While the novel itself is near-universally despised, fan opinion is divided over the revision (which still hasn't materialized).
 Some fans are optimistic about the revision and hold BioWare to its word, others point out that the novel's problems run far, far deeper than the continuity errors and that just fixing the lore errors isn't good enough to redeem Deception (specifically saying you'd need a total start from a blank canvas with a new writer), and then there are those who feel that the promise of the revised edition was just damage control and it will never actually happen.

 Canon Defilement: There is a list of its many, manycontinuity errors as linked below.
 Let's just say it'd be easier to make a list of what it got right.
 Good thing later editions will fix these problems... hopefully.

-So Bad, It's Good: Many of the more infamous Kai Leng moments are also this.
+Kai Leng eating Anderson's cereal.
+The inevitable "cereal killer" jokes don't help.
+Neither did the text stating that he did it because he was "an adrenaline junkie and enjoyed being where he was".
 Leng eating Anderson's cereal was actually highlighted on the forums as a moment to be kept in the revised edition because it's so utterly hilarious.
 And frankly, Leng is so petty (see: him sending Shepard insulting e-mails in 3) that he'd probably do that.

 What an Idiot: Late in the novel, Hendel threatens biotic harm on Aria in the middle of her private room in Afterlife.
 He's damned lucky all she did was tase him.